 4.1 RBC has not agreed any design code for H66.
-Peel certainly has not, nor apparently has Mr Nuttall (please refer to paragraphs 3.2 and 3.3 above).
-Being part of the MDC, the applicant's Design Code is not agreed by two of the landowners and therefore does not satisfy the second proviso.
-Although paragraph 6.13 of the Planning Statement says, crucially it is not agreed by two of the landowners.
+Mr Nuttall and the owners of Alderwood have not (please refer to paragraph 3.1.1 above).
+Although paragraph 6.13 of the Planning Statement says, crucially it is not agreed by at least two of the landowners and not stated to have the support of any.